saylesss88/nix-book/src/nix/hardening_NixOS.md

 ```

 As with the `kernelParameters` above, there are more suggestions in the guide, I
-have used the above parameters and had no issues.
+have used the above parameters along with the commented out ones and had no
+issues.

 ## Hardening Systemd